Sajmooooon/ppds/README.md

 The implementations are numbered from 1-2 and are in separate folders.
 Implementation 1 is located in the var1 folder and implementation 2 in var2 folder.

+We tested both implementations with array sizes of 1000 to 1000000.
+Implementation 1 worked without problems, but in implementation 2 we had a problem, as we had a condition defined in the while at the beginning and not in the loop body.
+Thus, even when the while loop's interior was locked in one thread, the second thread passed the condition and then, when one thread incremented the counter value and that value was already the same as the size of the array, then after unlocking, the waiting thread was able to execute the inside of the loop.
+Therefore, we modified the code to make the inside while loop to check the condition first, and thus we avoided this problem.

 ### Implementation 1